bruteforce1127/Proxy_webServer_with_lruCache/README.md

 - **Error Handling:**
   Provides detailed error responses for various HTTP error codes (400, 403, 404, 500, 501, 505), with appropriate error pages and headers.

-- **CMake Integration:**
-  The build process is managed with CMake, providing a modern, cross-platform build system for compiling the project.

 ## Technology Overview